tomial/e-book-collections/README.md

 # e-book-collections

-Some e-books I have read and recommended.
+Some e-books I have read and recommend.

 ## Computer Science

+- Code - The Hidden Language of Computer Hardware and Software
-- Computer Systems A Programmer's Perspective
+- Computer Systems - A Programmer's Perspective

 ## Data Structures and Algorithms

-- Algorithms Fourth Edition
+- Algorithms
 - Data Structures and Algorithm Analysis in C++
 - Learning JavaScript Data Structures and Algorithms